-- 1. DWS Türkei (the "fund") is a legally dependent investment fund ("fonds commun de placement") consisting of securities and other assets ("fund assets") that is managed for the joint account of the holders of units ("unitholders") in compliance with the principle of risk diversification.
-The unitholders are owners of the fund's assets in proportion to the number of units they hold.
-The assets constituting the fund's assets are generally held in safe custody by the Depositary. - 2.
-The mutual contractual rights and obligations of the unitholders, the Management Company and the Depositary are governed by these Management Regulations, the current version of which, together with any amendments thereto, is filed with the Trade and Companies Register in Luxembourg, and the notice of deposit is published in the Recueil Electronique des Sociétés et Associations (RESA) of the Trade and Companies Register.
-By purchasing a unit, the unitholder accepts the Management Regulations and all approved changes to them.
+1. DWS Portfolio (the "fund") is a legally dependent investment fund ("fonds commun de placement") consisting of securities and other assets ("fund assets") that is managed for the joint account of the holders of units ("unitholders") in compliance with the principle of risk diversification.
+The investors are owners of the fund's assets in proportion to the number of units they hold.
+The assets constituting the fund's assets are generally held in safe custody by the custodian.

+2. The mutual contractual rights and obligations of the investors, the Management Company and the custodian are governed by these Management Regulations, the current version of which, together with any amendments thereto, is filed with the Trade and Companies Register in the Grand Duchy of Luxembourg, and the notice of deposit is published in the Recueil Electronique des Sociétés et Associations (RESA) of the Trade and Companies Register.
+By purchasing a unit, the investor accepts the Management Regulations and all approved changes to them.